1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2001 - Present

-The chart presents valuation data for high-grade 1979 Susan B. Anthony dollar varieties spanning 2001 to present.
-The 1979-S 68 commands the highest premium at $15,000, followed by the 1979-P Wide Rim variant at $6,995.
+The chart presents valuation data for high-grade 1979 Susan B. Anthony dollar varieties spanning 2001 to the present.
+The 1979-S MS68 commands the highest premium at $15,000, followed by the 1979-P Wide Rim at $6,995.
 These valuations reflect several converging market factors.

-The Wide Rim variety emerged when production modifications were implemented mid-year at Philadelphia, creating a scarce variant with limited surviving specimens estimated under 25,000 pieces.
-The Type 2 proof coins feature a clearer mintmark punch compared to the common Type 1 “filled S” variety, resulting from die preparation changes.
+The Wide Rim variety emerged when production modifications were implemented mid-year at Philadelphia, creating a scarce variant.
+PCGS population data shows only 2 coins certified at the MS67+ level with zero graded higher, placing these at the absolute pinnacle of preservation for the variety.
+The Type 2 proof coins feature a clearer, sharper mintmark punch compared to the common Type 1 “Filled S” variety, resulting from die preparation changes made in late 1979.

 History of the 1979 Susan B Anthony Dollar

-Production began on December 13, 1978 at the Philadelphia Mint, with Denver and San Francisco facilities following in January 1979.
-Mint officials feared hoarding and ordered creation of a stockpile of 500 million coins before the official release date of July 2, 1979.
-The Anthony dollar was also notable as the first coin to bear a ‘P’ mint mark since the Jefferson nickel issued during World War II.
+Production began on December 13, 1978 at the Philadelphia Mint, with Denver and San Francisco following in January 1979.
+Mint officials, anticipating massive public demand, stockpiled 500 million coins before the official release date of July 2, 1979.
+The coin was also notable as the first to bear a “P” mint mark since silver-clad Jefferson nickels were struck from 1942 to 1945 — from this point forward, Philadelphia would use the “P” on all denominations except the cent.

-Due to persistent unpopularity and low demand, production for circulation was suspended after 1981, with that year’s coins struck exclusively for collectors.
-Production briefly resumed in 1999 to fill a shortage of dollar coins, which by the late 1990s were increasingly used in vending machines and mass transit.
-At the close of initial production, the Treasury faced a surplus of 520 million coins.
+By 1980, Philadelphia’s mintage had plummeted from 360 million coins to just 27.6 million, a clear signal that the public wanted nothing to do with the new dollar.
+Production for circulation was suspended after 1981, with that year’s coins struck only for collectors (known as NIFC — Not Issued For Circulation coins).
+Production briefly resumed in 1999 to fill a shortage ahead of the Sacagawea dollar launch.
+At the close of initial production, the Treasury was left with a surplus of 520 million unsold coins.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)